-In the event of Mr. Dalporto's death during the term of the employment agreement, we would pay his estate, within 30 days of his death, a lump sum payment in the amount of the accrued obligations, as such term is defined in the employment agreement.
-In the event Mr. Dalporto's employment is terminated due to disability during the term of the employment agreement, we would pay him, within 30 days of his termination, a lump sum payment in the amount of the accrued obligations, as such term is defined in the employment agreement.
+In the event of Mr. Dalporto's death during the term of the employment agreement, we would pay his estate, a lump sum payment in the amount of any base salary or bonus earned but unpaid as of the termination date.
+In the event Mr. Dalporto's employment is terminated due to disability during the term of the employment agreement, we would pay him, a lump sum payment in the amount of any base salary or bonus earned but unpaid as of the termination date.
+Unpaid salary is required to be paid within 30 days from the date of termination for death or disability.
+Bonus payments payable upon death or disability are required to be paid on the date of payment of the bonuses to the Company's other senior executives.

-The change in control letter issued by us to certain executives of the Company, as the same may be amended from time to time, shall control and supersede the terms of Mr. Dalporto's employment agreement with respect to any benefits or payments which would otherwise be due thereunder, in the event of a qualifying termination within the one-year period following a "change in control," as such term is defined in the change in control letter.
+The change in control letter issued by us to certain executives of the Company, as the same may be amended from time to time, shall control and supersede the terms of Mr. Dalporto's employment agreement with respect to any benefits or payments which would otherwise be due thereunder, in the event of a qualifying termination within the one-year period following a change in control of the Company.
 Based on the terms currently approved by the Compensation Committee, in the event that Mr. Dalporto resigns for good reason or his employment is terminated without cause during the twelve-month period following a change in control, Mr. Dalporto will receive a severance payment of two years base salary, receipt of which would be contingent upon Mr. Dalporto signing, and not revoking, a general release of claims in favor of the Company.
-In addition, should a change in control occur, all of the Tree.com equity issued to Mr. Dalporto would immediately vest in full.
+In addition, should a change in control occur, all of the equity issued to Mr. Dalporto would immediately vest in full.

-Mr. Dalporto's employment agreement defined "cause" as fraud, dishonesty, theft, embezzlement, misconduct by Mr. Dalporto injurious to us or any of our affiliates, conviction of, or entry of a plea of guilty or nolo contendere to, a crime that constitutes a felony or other crime involving moral turpitude, competition with us or any of our affiliates, unauthorized use of any trade secrets of us or any of our affiliates or confidential information as such term is defined in the agreement, a material violation of any policy, code or standard of ethics generally applicable to employees of us, material breach of fiduciary duties owed to us, excessive and unexcused absenteeism unrelated to a disability, or, following written notice and a reasonable opportunity to cure, gross neglect by Mr. Dalporto of the duties assigned to him.
+Mr. Dalporto's employment agreement defines "cause" as fraud, dishonesty, theft, embezzlement, misconduct by Mr. Dalporto injurious to us or any of our affiliates, conviction of, or entry of a plea of guilty or nolo contendere to, a crime that constitutes a felony or other crime involving moral turpitude, competition with us or any of our affiliates, unauthorized use of any of our trade secrets or the trade secrets of any of our affiliates or confidential information as such term is defined in the agreement, a material violation of any policy, code or standard of ethics generally applicable to our employees, material breach of fiduciary duties owed to us, excessive and unexcused absenteeism unrelated to a disability, or, following written notice and a reasonable opportunity to cure, gross neglect by Mr. Dalporto of the duties assigned to him.

-Mr. Dalporto's employment agreement defined "good reason" to mean the occurrence of any of the following without Mr. Dalporto's written consent, (1) material adverse change in Mr. Dalporto's title or the office to which Mr. Dalporto reports from those in effect immediately following January 9, 2014, subject to specified conditions, (2) material reduction in Mr. Dalporto's annual base salary, or (3) relocation of Mr. Dalporto's principal place of business more than fifty miles from the San Francisco, California metropolitan area.
+Mr. Dalporto's employment agreement defines "good reason" to mean the occurrence of any of the following without Mr. Dalporto's written consent: (1) material adverse change in the office to which Mr. Dalporto reports, subject to specified conditions; (2) material reduction in Mr. Dalporto's annual base salary; (3) relocation of Mr. Dalporto's principal place of business more than fifty miles from the San Francisco, California metropolitan area; or (4) material reduction of Mr. Dalporto's day-to-day duties such that his duties no longer include general management functions or participation on the Company's senior executive team.